tanteckfang/tp/docs/DeveloperGuide.md

       **Expected Outcome:** The left panel shows the list of students who are taking any course that starts with `MA15`.

-2. Finding students enrolled in multiple courses
+2. Finding students enrolled in multiple courses:
     1.  **Additional prerequisite:** There exist courses `MA1521` and `MA1522` which are each taken by at least one student **Test case:** `findcourse ma1521 ma1522` <br>
         **Expected Outcome:** The left panel shows the list of students who are taking any of the specified courses.

-3. The course is not taken by any student.
+3. The course is not taken by any student:
     1.  **Additional prerequisite:** All students do not take `EC3102` <br>
         **Test case:** `findcourse ec3102` <br>
         **Expected Outcome:** The left panel is empty.